YehudaTaylor/vocab-tracker/README.md

+# A vibe code experiment
+Built with Claude Code.

+It works (kinda)(with lots of bugs)[similar)T.ooTHIS,sentence[.

+Proof of concept - yes.

 # Vocab Tracker 📚

 A production-grade full-stack web application for translating and tracking vocabulary with spaced repetition learning.
 Built with modern web technologies including React, TypeScript, Node.js, Express, and PostgreSQL.